MathisWellmann/lfest-rs/README.md

 ### Order Types
 The supported order types are:
-- `Market`: aggressively execute against the best bid / ask
+- `LimitOrder`: passively place an order into the orderbook, with support for partial executions.
-- `Limit`: passively place an order into the orderbook
+- `MarketOrder`: aggressively execute against the best bid / ask.
+Not accounting for available volume or full order book for now.

 ### Performance Metrics:
 The following performance metrics are available when using the `FullTrack` `AccountTracker`,